Blackbox

 Overview

-The BlueJ Blackbox data collection project is an initiative by the developers of BlueJ to collect data on how BlueJ is used, in order to increase understanding of how students learn to program.
-The data collected is for the purposes of academic research, and will only be used by computing education researchers.
+The BlueJ Blackbox data collection project was an initiative by the developers of BlueJ to collect data on how BlueJ was used, in order to increase understanding of how students learn to program.
+The data collected was for the purposes of academic research, and was meant only to be used by computing education researchers.

 Development Team